Paramdigma/Posters/_posters/2019-Nov_Grasshopper-Beguinner.md

 ---
+layout: A3-poster-v2

-title: 'Parametric Methodology'
+title: 'Grasshopper Introduction'
-subtitle: 'Grasshopper Beguinners Course'
+subtitle: 'First steps in Parametric Design'
 description: 'This 3 day course course will be centred on achitectural design using parametric tools, specifically Rhino+Grasshopper.
 We will cover the basic use of the different components, and explain the main metodology...'
-layout: A3-poster-v2

 dates:
   day: 27-28-29
   month: NOVEMBER